 As a manufacturer of switches, Santon Holland BV wants to supply products that do not only deliver a top performance, but are also sound products for the environment throughout their entire life cycle.
 We carry out our production processes in an environment-friendly way and therefore make a contribution to a sustainable society.
 With this aim in mind Santon closely observes the current environmental laws.
 Because it also concerns our world and our future.

-EU-directive 2002/95/EC

-RoHS - Directive on the Restriction of the Use of Certain Hazardous Substances
+EU-directive 2011/65/EU RoHS II + (EU) 2015/863/2 RoHS III Restriction of the Use of Certain Hazardous Substances in Electronic and Electrical Equipment

-EU-directive 2002/96/EC

-WEEE - Directive on Waste Electrical and Electronic Equipment
+EU-directive 2002/96/EC WEEE - Directive on Waste Electrical and Electronic Equipment

-With this commitment we meet the requirements that have been drawn up in EU-directive 2002/95/EC, which restricts the use of hazardous substances during the production of electronic and electrotechnical components.
-In addition, Santon Holland BV meets the directive 2002/96/EC that deals with electronic and electrotechnical waste.
-Santon Holland BV has already been working on constructive solutions that minimise the use of hazardous substances for a longer time.
+With this commitment we meet the requirements that have been drawn up in EU-directive 2011/65/EU + EU 2015/863/2, which restricts the use of hazardous substances during the production of electronic and electro technical components.
+In addition, Santon Holland BV meets the directive 2002/96/EC that deals with electronic and electro technical waste.
+Santon Holland BV has already been working on constructive solutions that minimize the use of hazardous substances for a longer time.

 The directives have been drawn up in order to create a legal and preventive criterion.
-As a result of the increase of worldwide production of electronic and electrotechnical equipment 'waste management' is also becoming increasingly important.
+As a result of the increase of worldwide production of electronic and electro technical equipment 'waste management' is also becoming increasingly important.